Some further events connecting young people with IFI and other organisations through film

 Junior Cycle Short Course in Film

 Our Short Course in Film comprises 100 classroom hours of three different but complementary aspects of film education.
-Drawing on a range of teaching and learning methodologies, students are prompted to explore different films, acquiring film language skills.
-They then apply their understanding of film language to create their own short films, working in groups and telling new stories through moving image.
-Finally they share their film with their peers and explain their filmmaking choices.
-The Classroom Based Assessment combines
+Drawing on a range of teaching and learning methodologies, students are encouraged to explore different films, apply their understanding of film language to create their own short films, and share their film with their peers.

-elements of each strand.
 The Short Course in Film is available to download from our website.
-If you would like more information, contact Richard at email@example.com
+For more information, contact Richard at email@example.com

 Film Club Pilot